hankswang123/Audio-Copilot/README.md

 - Logic to generate new Assistant ID when the existing assistant expires
 - Test [WebRTC API Integration](https://platform.openai.com/docs/guides/realtime-webrtc)
 - Model settings, e.g. voice to be used, before launching a conversation
-- Repeat the audio by each Caption level
-- Video List to show three videos(currently only one video is displayed)
 - Launch two realtime api instants to talk with each other to implment the NotebookLM audio overview effect
 - Test more features of different models in OpenAI